nnnino/nnnino_tu107/index.md

 ## NINO'S DIGITAL PROFILE

-You can use the [editor on GitHub](https://github.com/nnnino/nnnino_tu107/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### PHAKPHUM MAKBOON
 "It is not the strongest of the species that survives, nor the most intelligent that survives.